-Hydrogen is an uncompounded chemical elements with the symbol H, and the most abundant chemical substance in the universe.
-In its natural state it exists as $H_2$ , a gas at standard temperature and pressure, but it liquifies at extremely low temperatures.
-However, the gas $H_2$ is very rare on Earth, and almost all of the hydrogen existing on Earth exists in compounded form, including in water ( $H_2O$ ), all hydrocarbons, and almost infinite other compounds.
+Hydrogen is an uncompounded chemical element, and the most abundant chemical substance in the universe.
+In its natural state it exists as a gas at standard temperature and pressure, but it liquifies at extremely low temperatures.
+However, the gas is very rare on Earth, and almost all of the hydrogen existing on Earth exists in compounded form, including in water, all hydrocarbons, and almost infinite other compounds.
 Its uncompounded form is predominantly produced in a variety of chemical and thermochemical processes and through the electrolysis of water.